 - Special Fee:

 Develops awareness of how personal experiences, belief systems, and values impact work with children and families.
-Examines the impact of cultural, linguistic, and class identities and histories on inter-relationships in divers populations.
+Examines the impact of cultural, linguistic, and class identities and histories on inter-relationships in diverse populations.
 Applies techniques for incorporating other peoples histories, values and belief systems into child-and-family-centered practices.
+Audit available.

 Addendum to Course Description